DingGGu/cloudflare-access-controller/README.md

 - More example: https://developers.cloudflare.com/access/setting-up-access/configuring-access-policies/

 ### Other Tips
+Cloudflare is recommended, as it is more secure when used with [Argo tunnels](https://developers.cloudflare.com/argo-tunnel/reference/kubernetes/).

-Cloudflare Access must be proxied (a.k.a orange cloud enabled).
-ExternalDNS makes it easy to manage Cloudflare's DNS with Kubernetes.
+If not use with Argo tunnel, Access must be proxied (a.k.a orange cloud enabled).
+[ExternalDNS](https://github.com/kubernetes-sigs/external-dns) makes it easy to manage Cloudflare's DNS with Kubernetes.
 It is strongly recommend using it with that.